-Sailors is a men/male only spa and sauna.
+Sailors is a men/male only social club, spa, steam and sauna.
 We welcome guests to join our friendly community of men from all backgrounds and walks of life (including gay, bisexual and trans men).
 During your visit, we ask that you are respectful to your fellow customers, members of staff, and to the facilities and the venue itself.

 Please see our conditions of entry below: